-(2) Remove the spark plug cap from the spark plug.
+(1) Remove the spark plug cap from the spark plug.

-(3) Remove the spark plug.
+- Spark plug cap - (2) Remove the spark plug.
+If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plug with another of the correct type.
 WARNING!
 When removing or installing a spark plug, be careful not to damage the insulator.
 A damaged insulator could allow external sparks, which could lead to explosion or fire.
-[EWM00562]
+[EWM000562]